ev0clu/pdf-ai-saas/README.md

 - Allow user to log in to the platform
 - Allow user to upload any PDF document and search for any content inside this
 - Intuitive Drag n&apos; Drop Uploads
-- Beautiful And Highly Functional PDF Viewer
+- PDF Viewer to see the uploaded PDF document
 - 100% written in TypeScript
 - OpeanAI text embedding model has been used
 - LangChain use to integrate LLM into the app
 - Pinecone Vector Database has been used to store embeds data into vector space
+- MongoDB NoSQL Database has been used to store user, document and chat informations
 - Stripe payment is used with webhook for payment in order to retrive information about the status of the payment
-- Next.js framework is used
+- Next.js framework is used to create full stack app
 - Tailwind CSS is used with Shadcn UI component library to built beautiful design
 - Prisma ORM is used to communicate with database